marcindeperas-casumo/frontend-react-stack/CONTRIBUTING.md

 ### Mocks

-When using mocked data that we push into components for testing purposes we should avoid hardcoding values found in the mocks within the tests themselves. e.g.
+When using mocked data that we push into components for testing purposes we should avoid hardcoding values found in the mocks within the tests themselves.

+_BAD_

 ```javascript
 import { MyComponent } from "./MyComponent";